Doha26/Galleria/README.md

 # Galleria

->A React Native mobile application that display infinite scroll of images with fast loading,
+>A React Native mobile application that display infinite scroll of images with fast image loading
 > and caching mechanism.
 > Since this app behave like a Gallery image app, I decided to call it `Galleria`.